astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/exception/control_flow.md

 If we reach the `reveal_type` call at the end of this scope, either the `try` and `else` suites were both executed in their entireties, or the `except` suite was executed in its entirety.
-The type of `x` will be the union of the type at the end of the `else` suite and the type at the end of the `except` suite:
+The type of `x` at this point is the union of the type at the end of the `else` suite and the type at the end of the `except` suite:

 - At the end of `else`, `x == 3`
 - At the end of `except`, `x == 2`